Deploy a Business Event

 Deploy Order

-The app that defines a business event service (app A), needs to be deployed and ran before the app that uses that business events service (app B) is ran.
+The app that defines a business event service (app A) must be deployed and run before the app that uses that business event service (app B) is run.

-When this requirement is not met, app B will either be terminated or, when using Business Events service version 3.7.0 and higher, produce errors in the log.
+When this requirement is not met, app B either terminates or, when using Business Events service version 3.7.0 and higher, produces errors in the log.

 When this occurs, do the following: